-1. It was strictly a continuation of the ancient prophetic economy, according to the argument of St. Stephen : This is that Acts vii.
-37. Moses, which said unto the children of Israel, A Prophet shall the Lord your God raise up unto you of your brethren, like unto me ; Him shall ye hear.
-So far as concerned His relation to the old dispensation Christ was the last of the prophets; as the people said, that a Luke vii.
-16. great Prophet is risen up among us.
-Jesus accepted the woman's John iv. word : Sir, I perceive that Thou art a Prophet ; as also the similar 19. language of the Emmaus disciples.
-He intimated, indeed, that Lukexxiv.
-19. all the prophets and the law prophesied until John, and that even Matt. xi.
-John was more than a prophet.
-How much was He greater Him-9. self!
-So also in the Epistle to the Hebrews a distinction is made Heb. i.
-1, between the prophets by whom God spake to the fathers and the 2.
-Son by whom or in whom He speaks to us.
-But all this does not interfere with the fact that our Lord was a Minister of the Divine will to His own nation.
-No prophet is accepted in his own Luke iv.
-24. country: these words, spoken when He opened His ministry, paralleled His own coming with that of Elijah to Israel.
+1. It was strictly a continuation of the ancient prophetic economy, according to the argument of St. Stephen: This is that Moses, which said unto the children of Israel, A Prophet shall the Lord your God raise up unto you of your brethren, like unto me; [Him shall we hear].
+So far as concerned His relation to the old dispensation Christ was the last of the prophets; as the people said, that a great Prophet is risen up among us.
+Jesus accepted the woman's word: Sir, I perceive that Thou art a Prophet; as also the similar language of the Emmaus disciples.
+He intimated, indeed, that all the prophets and the law prophesied until John, and that even John was more than a prophet.
+How much was He greater Himself!
+So also in the Epistle to the Hebrews a distinction is made Hell, i.
+1. between the prophets by Whom God spake to the fathers and the Son by Whom or in Whom He speaks to us.
+But all this does not interfere with the fact that our Lord was a Minister of the